jkettmann/jkettmann.com/src/data/pains/professional-skills.md

 You know that you can level-up and become a real pro.
 But here you are still feeling like an amateur.

-## What if you had help learning professional skills?
+## What if you had help learning professional developer skills?

-It would be so much easier to improve your code
+It would be so much easier to improve your code.
+You'd feel more confident in your skills.
+You could track down a bug in no time.

 ## L